Chart Color Schemes

 Infrastructure

-Leongatha has emerging levels of nearby infrastructure activity, ranking in the 20thth percentile nationally
+Leongatha has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 13 projects that could affect the region.
-Notable ones include Leongatha Battery Energy Storage System (BESS), Great Southern Rail Trail Leongatha Precinct Development, Leongatha Business Precinct (Bair Street) Redevelopment, and Mitchell's Rise Residential Development.
-The following list details those most likely to be relevant.
+AreaSearch identified 13 projects likely affecting this region.
+Notable ones are Leongatha Battery Energy Storage System (BESS), Great Southern Rail Trail Leongatha Precinct Development, Leongatha Business Precinct (Bair Street) Redevelopment, and Mitchell's Rise Residential Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.